saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 }
 ```

-The `ready` message stays minimal:
+The `ready` message from the micro-container stays minimal:

 ```json
 {